VenkateshChunchu/GoogleChromeExtensions/README.md

 # GoogleChromeExtensions
-Extensions development for Scrapping the web
+Extensions development for Scrapping the Web